hermiod-php/hermiod/README.md

 final class OutOfTheBoxExamples
 {
-    private \App\OtherConcreteClass $otherConcreteClass; // Is created and hydrated just like this class
+    private \App\OtherConcreteClass $sub; // Is created and hydrated just like this class

     private \Ramsey\UuidInterface $uuid; // If available will use UUID string constraint and hydrate